 Conductor, Percussion Ensemble

-Mark received a Master of Music in Performance and Pedagogy from Washington University in St. Louis, MO.
-His major teacher was Richard O’Donnell, Principal Percussionist of the St. Louis Symphony Orchestra.
+from this university.
+Mark received a Master of Music in Performance and Pedagogy from Washington University in St. Louis MO, studying with Richard O’Donnell, Principal Percussionist of the St. Louis Symphony Orchestra.
 While in St. Louis, he also studied with John Kasica and Tom Stubbs of the St. Louis Symphony Orchestra.
-He performed frequently with the St. Louis Symphony Orchestra, joining them in two east coast tours that included performances in Carnegie Hall.
-He was also a percussionist with the Mighty Mississippi Concert Band, Gateway Festival Orchestra, Springfield (IL) Symphony, and staff percussionist at the Westport Playhouse.
+He performed frequently with the St. Louis Symphony Orchestra, joining them in 2 east coast tours that included performances in Carnegie Hall.
+He was also a percussionist with the Might Mississippi Concert Band, Gateway Festival Orchestra, Springfield (IL) Symphony, and staff percussionist at the Westport Playhouse.
 While in St. Louis he taught drums and percussion at Clayton Academy of Music, Drum Headquarters and was a teaching assistant at Washington University.

 Conductor, Horizons Winds